Skip to content

 Copyright 2013 James Marsh

-The stream is flowing at a normal level and the water is clear.
+Good conditions exist.
+The stream is flowing near a normal level and the water is clear.
 Good hatches continue to come off.
 Check back with us often as we update the Colorado River fishing report often.

 Afternoon Water Temperature: 58